lform/lwind/readme.md

 -   To initiate a flex grid use the class `flex-grid`.
 -   Flex Grid defaults to 1 column, to change this use `flex-grid-cols-x`. replace `x` with the number of columns needed. *Min: 1, Max: 10*
 -   To change the horizontal spacing between Flex Grid items, use `flex-grid-gap-x`, you can replace `x` with any number on the Tailwind [default spacing scale](https://tailwindcss.com/docs/customizing-spacing#default-spacing-scale). *Max: 12 (48px / 3 rem)*
+-   Flex Grid extends Tailwind utilities, to make the grid responsive use Tailwind media queries on like `sm:`, `md:` and `lg:` on `flex-grid-cols-` or `flex-grid-gap-`.
 -   Adjusting the vertical spacing can be done simply by using the Tailwind native `gap-y-` because Flex Grid is powered by Flexbox.
 -   Putting a `margin-left` or `margin-right` on an element with `flex-grid` will result in the grid not displaying properly, to solve this use a container and apply the margin there.